Kate Halliday Mickle Diary, 1893

 June 22nd Thurs.

 Got a cab in the morning after we had with a great deal of difficulty found the breakfast room and partaken of our morning repast, and drove out to Brooklyn Bridge.
 After crossing which we returned to the Hotel (Driving up 5th ave first) and had dinner at 3 p.m.
-We cuebarked on the (?) for Bermuda.
+We embarked on the Orinoco for Bermuda.
 In passing out of U of harbor the Statue of Liberty could be seen for some distance.
-The night was lovelyl and the sail delightful
+The night was lovely and the sail delightful

 June 23rd Frid.

-Found the State room excessively baren in the morning and myself quite uncomfortable.
+Found the State room excessively warm in the morning and myself quite uncomfortable.
 (Caused no doubt by the roll of the Dock).
-Cay
+I lay

 in my berth and read until night where I went on deck for a short time.
 My meals consisted of very little and were few and far between.
 Saturday was but a repetition of friday and deserves or requires no special notes.